-M. Diane Koken Positions Held with Trust and Number of Portfolios Overseen in Year of Birth Length of Time Served the Nationwide Fund Complex 1952 Trustee since April 2019 130
+M. Diane Koken 3

+Number of Portfolios Overseen in

+Year of Birth Length of Time Served 1 the Nationwide Fund Complex

+1952 Trustee since April 2019 130

 Self-employed as a legal/regulatory consultant since 2007.
 Ms. Koken served as Insurance Commissioner of Pennsylvania, for three governors, from 1997-2007, and as the President of the National Association of Insurance Commissioners (NAIC) from September 2004 to December 2005.
 Prior to becoming Insurance Commissioner of Pennsylvania, she held multiple legal roles, including vice president, general counsel and corporate secretary of a national life insurance company.